Webhooks

 Verifying Your Endpoints

-After creating a webhook endpoint, verify your endpoint using VerifyWebhook to test your webhook configuration before going live.
-This sends a test event to your endpoint and confirms it's reachable and properly configured:
+After creating a webhook endpoint, use VerifyWebhook to test your webhook configuration before going live.
+This sends a test event to your endpoint and confirms it's reachable and properly configured.